GT Writing Task 2 / Essay Sample # 116

 Write at least 250 words.

 Academicians are split on the issue that how much freedom pupils should be given in choosing university courses.
-While many opine that students ought to study science and technology-related subjects, which pave the way for the future career, I subscribe to the view that learners should be given complete liberty to select the subject they love and feel interested in.
+While many opine that students ought to study science and technology-related subjects, which pave the way for their future careers, I subscribe to the view that learners should be given complete liberty to select the subject they love and feel interested in.

 On the one hand, there is a myriad of reasons why tertiary students ought to only study subjects that will prove useful in the future.
 The most compelling reason is that this will provide students with countless windows of opportunity to seek a prestigious job after completing graduation.
-For instance, in the USA, graduates can earn a handsome salary if they work as a scientist or programmer.
-Apart from it, emphasizing science and technology studies in universities will accelerate the pace of technological innovations, and thereby stimulating economic growth in the long-run.
+For instance, in the USA, graduates can earn a handsome salary if they work as a scientist or programmers.
+Apart from it, emphasizing science and technology studies in universities will accelerate the pace of technological innovations, thereby stimulating economic growth in the long run.